cartesi/docs/docs/tutorials/dogecoin-hash/full-dapp.md

 npx hardhat deploy --network localhost
 ```

-Once this process completes, we are finally ready to start playing with our fully implemented DApp.
+Once this process completes, we are finally ready to start playing with our fully implemented dApp.
 To do that, we'll use Hardhat's console to instantiate the hash computation using the development environment's addresses for `alice` and `bob`:

 ```javascript
 npx hardhat console --network localhost